 REMARKS- PENETRATED AREA OF FCST SEVERE THUNDERSTORMS.

-This seems hardly a fitting epitaph for a young man that took me from a student to a SOLO pilot (albeit a bit too soon…lol), and he would perish before I would get my wings as a Private Pilot.
-That would happen 12 days after his death.
-He taught me many things in our time spent aloft, and I remember him as a young guy very full of life (maybe too much life when it came to the ladies).
-In the end, I’ll never forget the smile and the look of joy on his face when he gave me little N5305Q to fly alone for the first time.
+This seems hardly a fitting epitaph for a young man that took me from a student to a SOLO pilot (albeit a bit too soon…lol), and further into my training for the coveted Private Pilots certificate.
+Sadly, he would leave Ft.
+Worth School of Aviation for the Aztec job, and would perish before I would get my wings as a new minted licensed pilot…that would happen 12 days after his death.
+He taught me many things in our time spent aloft, and I remember him as a happy young man, full of life (maybe too much life when it came to the ladies), and generally fun to be around.
+In the end, I’ll never forget the smile on his lips, the twinkle in his eyes, and the look of joy on his face when he stepped onto the hot Texas pavement, and gave me a little blue and white airplane (N5305Q) to TAKE INTO THE SKY ALONE for the first time.

 THANK YOU JD… she was my “first”.